 The best way to do that is by using an under construction or maintenance mode WordPress Plugin.

 There are a handful number of such plugins available in the market.
-To make things easier for you, I’ve compiled a list of 7 best Under Construction & Maintenance Mode WordPress Plugins.
+To make things easier for you, I’ve compiled a list of the 7 best Under Construction & Maintenance Mode WordPress Plugins.

 Let’s get started with the first one.